ESL Debate Topic: Racial Discrimination

 Assigning roles such as debaters to present arguments, timekeepers to manage discussion duration, and a moderator to ensure respectful participation can contribute to a well-organized and constructive debate session.

-See also ESL Debate Topic: Brain-Computer Interfaces
+See also ESL Debate Topic: Social Justice in Education

 ESL In-class Debate